Frequently Asked Questions for Potential Applicants

 graduate students (Talk to your potential faculty --- see Q1, above--- communicating

-with potential mentors is critical for any admission application to the NAU Biology Graduate program).
+with potential mentors is critical for any admission application to the NAU Biological Sciences Graduate program).

 Q4.
 What is the required minimum undergraduate GPA for